I Gave Up Coffee for a Month -- Here’s What Happened

 It really does take 30 days to kick or start a new habit.

-Matcha and teas are great alternatives to get a smaller caffeine fix.
+Matcha and teas are great alternatives to get a steadier caffeine fix.

 I like the taste of creamer more than I like actual coffee.